 MS-CAPP is a rigorous, two-year program offered jointly by the Harris School of Public Policy and the Department of Computer Science.
 The curriculum builds foundational knowledge of computer science, statistics, and public policy analysis.
 Students then go on to advanced coursework in econometrics, machine learning, big data methods, data visualization, and application development all while learning how to apply these skills in the policy realm.

 MPCS offers a comprehensive and professionally-oriented computer science education that combines the foundations of computer science with the applied skills necessary for careers in technology.
 The MPCS has three programs of study, including a MS in Computer Science, a Pre-Doctoral MS in CS and a Joint MBA/MPCS program with the Booth School of Business.
 The MPCS is well suited for students interested in careers in software engineering, mobile computing, data analytics, and technology product management.

-MSFM offers fifteen months of accelerated, integrated coursework that explores the deep-rooted relationship between theoretical and applied mathematics and the ever-evolving world of finance.
+MSFM offers accelerated, integrated coursework that explores the deep-rooted relationship between theoretical and applied mathematics and the ever-evolving world of finance.
 The program equips students with a solid foundation in mathematics, which in combination with knowledge of computer science, economics, finance, and statistics, provides them with practical expertise that they can successfully apply to complicated financial models.
 Alumni go on to be leaders in the quantitative and risk management sectors.

 The Master’s Program in Statistics provides students with in-depth knowledge on the fundamental theory of statistics and its application.
 The program is designed for those who want to prepare for doctoral study or work in any field in which statistics or data science is used intensively.
 The program is distinguished by the opportunity to investigate a specific topic in depth through a Master’s paper.